cloudmesh/classes/_sources/i524/index.rst.txt

 As a consequence all technology papers from all students will be available as a single big technical report.
 To achieve this all reports must be written in the same format.
-This wil be LaTeX and all refernces have to be provided a bibtex file while you use jabref.
+This wil be LaTeX and all references have to be provided a bibtex file while you use jabref.
 Alternatively lyx.org can be used, if you prefer to edit latex in *what you see is almost what you get* format.
 The use of sharelatex or overleave or lyx.org is allowed.